horne-d/big-papas-brewery/README.md

 # Big Papas Brewery
 This was my first project for Code Institute.
 This was a website designed and built for a new local brewery, to give the user information on what the brewery sells, and an insite into the new state of the art facilities.

+This was also one of the first projects I made in terms of web development.
+There is a lot I would change now in terms of style and design, however it is a nice reminder of how I started.

 # Technologies Used
 * HTML
 * CSS